ChefYeshpal/webapp-chess/README.md

 The entire point of this project is to help me in making more interactive websites and give me some experience in how to integrate opensource stuff in them.

 ## Stuff I wanna add:
-- Toggles for:
 - Using keyboard keystrokes to move the pieces/using mouse to move the pieces
-    - Add a game over dialogue with an option to go to anarchy chess
+    - Will not be done, as the week is nearly over and I have a festival (Dusshera) to attend to

 ## Devlogs:
 - 23 Sept 2025